Battle of Brooklyn (college rivalry): Men's basketball

 The Battle of Brooklyn started as an annual basketball game played between the basketball programs of Long Island University (which then consisted only of today's LIU Brooklyn campus) and St. Francis College.
 The rivalry between the Terriers and the Sharks (previously known as the Blackbirds) dates back to the 1928 season, when they first played one another, but the tradition of an annual game between the two programs began in the 1975–76 season predating when both teams joined the Northeast Conference in the 1981.
 At the conclusion of each game an MVP is announced and the winning team receives the Lai-Lynch Trophy, which honors William Lai and Daniel Lynch, the former Athletic Directors of Long Island and St. Francis, respectively.

 Both the St. Francis Brooklyn Terriers and the LIU Sharks compete in the Division I Northeast Conference.
 Although the two schools regularly play twice each regular season, only one of the games, usually the last, is officially designated as a Battle of Brooklyn game.
 The host of the designated Battle of Brooklyn alternates annually and is held at campus sites.
 The Blackbirds host their games at the Steinberg Wellness Center.
 Through the 2021–22 season, the Terriers played home games at the Generoso Pope Athletic Complex.
 In 2022, SFC moved its campus from Remsen Street in Brooklyn Heights to Livingston Street in Downtown Brooklyn; with the new campus lacking a basketball venue, the Terriers will at least temporarily play home games at the Activity Resource Center (ARC) of Pratt Institute, located about 2 miles away in the Clinton Hill neighborhood.
 The 39th installment of the Battle of Brooklyn was held at the Barclays Center, the largest venue so far for the annual contest, with LIU Brooklyn as the hosts.
-The Sharks lead the overall series 69–45 and the Battle of Brooklyn series 25–20.
+The Sharks led the overall series 69–45 and the Battle of Brooklyn series 25–20.